 Clinical Supervisor at Kaiser Permanente (Napa-Solano) & Director of Spiritual Care

-He completed a one-year clinical residency in pastoral care at Lehigh Valley Hospital, a Level I Trauma Center affiliated with the Penn State University School of Medicine, a year-long traineeship in sex and relationship therapy at Robert Wood Johnson Medical School, and a fellowship in psychoanalysis at NYU Psychoanalytic Institute.
+He completed a one-year clinical residency in pastoral care at Lehigh Valley Hospital, a Level I Trauma Center affiliated with the Penn State University School of Medicine, a year-long traineeship in sex and relationship therapy at Robert Wood Johnson Medical School/University of Medicine and Dentistry of New Jersey, and a fellowship in psychoanalysis at the NYU Psychoanalytic Institute (now the Institute for Psychoanalytic Education affiliated with NYU School of Medicine).

 With over thirty years’ experience in ministry, David has been a professor of spirituality, pastoral ministry and applied ethics in the graduate schools of several colleges and universities.
-He is formerly convener of the Nautilus Pacific Chapter of CPSP and is co-founder of the annual National Clinical Training Seminar-West.
-He serves as general editor for the Boisen Books Project which will republish the major works of Anton T. Boisen, father of the clinical pastoral care movement, beginning in 2015.
+He is the co-founder of the annual National Clinical Training Seminar-West and was formerly convener of the Nautilus Pacific Chapter of the College of Pastoral Supervision and Psychotherapy (CPSP).

-He is an ordained member of the Francis of Assisi Eucharistic Community in Gilbert, Arizona, and has a private therapy practice in Phoenix.
+He is an ordained member of the Francis of Assisi Eucharistic Community in Gilbert, Arizona, and has a private therapy practice in the Bay Area.

 Supervisor-in-Training and Clinical Chaplain